 You can choose your start time.
 The guide will pick you up and drop you off at your hotel.

 5. Whiskey lovers can combine things to do in Glasgow UK with some tastings on the Glasgow City Centre Whisky Tour.
 The Whisky tour covers four different bars and everything you have ever wanted to know about Scottish Whisky.

 The tour begins at 1 pm at the Pot Still Whisky Bar and runs every day.
 It lasts approx. 3 hours

 Free Walking Tour Glasgow

 The Free Walking Tour thing has become huge!
-Essentially most decent sized cities now offer a free walking tour of some type – general city discovery or even specific subjects like food.
-At the end of the tour, you decide if it was good enough to justify some type of tip.
+Essentially most decent-sized cities now offer a free walking tour of some type – general city discovery or even specific subjects like food.
+At the end of the free tour, you decide if it was good enough to justify some type of tip.

 This model guarantees that your tour guide works hard to entertain and inform you and I find they are some of the most enjoyable tours that I take while travelling.

-6. The Glasgow Gander currently offers a free walking tour that takes place Wednesday to Saturday (1030am and second tour on Thursdays, Saturdays and Sundays at 2 pm) and covers the city centre.
+6. So when it comes to free things to do in Glasgow Scotland put a walking tour at the top of your list!
+The Glasgow Gander currently offers a free walking tour that takes place Wednesday to Saturday (1030am and second tour on Thursdays, Saturdays and Sundays at 2 pm) and covers the city centre.